Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Introduction

 \subsection{A brief history of card shuffling}

-Let us consider the following way of shuffling a deck of $N$ cards: at each step, with probability $1/2$ we interchange the position of a pair of adjacent cards chosen uniformly at random (among the $N-1$ possible choices) and with probability $1/2$ we do nothing.
+Let us consider the following way of shuffling a deck of $N$ cards: at each step, with probability $1/2$ we interchange the position of a pair of adjacent cards chosen uniformly at random (among the $N-1$ possible choices), and with probability $1/2$ we do nothing.
 How many steps do we need to perform until the deck has been shuffled?

-Even though this shuffling method may be of very little practical use for card players (indeed the usual rifle-shuffles allow a much faster mixing of the deck if executed properly, see \cite{cf:BD}), this question has raised a considerable interest in the domain of Markov chain for a number of years since Aldous in \cite[Section 4]{cf:Ald} proved that $O(N^3 \log N)$ steps were sufficient to mix the deck and that $\gO(N^3)$ steps were necessary.
-It appears in \cite[Chapter 23]{cf:LPW} in a short list of open problem concerning Markov chains mixing times.
+Even though this shuffling method may be of very little practical use for card players (indeed the usual rifle-shuffles allow a much faster mixing of the deck if executed properly; see \cite{cfBD}), this question has raised a considerable interest in the domain of Markov chains for a number of years, since Aldous \cite{cfAld}, Section~4, proved that $O(N^3 \log N)$ steps were sufficient to mix the deck and that $\Omega(N^3)$ steps were necessary.
+This appears in \cite{cfLPW}, Chapter~23, in a short list of open problem concerning Markov chains mixing times.

-A first reason that can be given for this interest is that it is that allowing only local moves (i.e adjacent transpositions) adds a constraint which makes the problem more challenging than the usual transposition shuffle (see \cite{cf:DS} for a computation of the mixing time by algebraic methods, \cite{cf:Mat} for a simpler probabilistic proof and \cite{cf:kcyc} for a recent paper on the subject with additional results on the evolution of the cycle structure of the permutation).
+The first reason that can be given for this interest is that it is that allowing only local moves (i.e., adjacent transpositions) adds a constraint which makes the problem more challenging than the usual transposition shuffle; see \cite{cfDS} for a computation of the mixing time by algebraic methods, \cite {cfMat} for a simpler probabilistic proof and \cite{cfkcyc} for a recent paper on the subject with additional results on the evolution of the cycle structure of the permutation.

-A second one is that shuffling with a geometrical constraint is a reasonable toy-model to describe the relaxation of a low density gas.
-Consider $N$ (labeled) particles in a box with erratic moves and local interactions, we can ask ourselves the difficult question: how much time is needed for the system to forget all the information about its initial configuration?
-Of course the adjacent-transposition is an over-simplification of the problem because it is one dimensional and the only motion that particles (or cards) can make is exchanging the position with a neighbor, but a solution to the toy-problem might give an idea of the qualitative behavior of the system.
-This connection with particle systems becomes more obvious when the Simple Exclusion Process (which corresponds to the case of unlabeled particles) is introduced in the next section.
+The second reason is that shuffling with a geometrical constraint is a reasonable toy-model to describe the relaxation of a low density gas.
+Consider $N$ (labeled) particles in a box with erratic moves and local interactions.
+We can now ask ourselves a difficult question: how much time is needed for the system to forget all the information about its initial configuration?
+Of course the adjacent transposition is an over-simplification of the problem because it is one dimensional, and the only motion that particles (or cards) can make is by exchanging their position with a neighbor, but a solution to the toy problem might give an idea of the qualitative behavior of the system.
+This connection with particle systems becomes more obvious when the simple exclusion process (which corresponds to the case of unlabeled particles) is introduced in the next section.